Get more information about Renton Technical College by clicking links below:

 Graduation & Transfer Rates

-Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how RTC compares against other community colleges in King County and the state of Washington as whole.
+Many community colleges are not only a source of technical or career training but also a stepping stone for students to transfer-out to a 4-year college, therefore we have included both graduation and transfer rates below and how RTC compares against other community colleges in King County and the community colleges in Washington as a whole.

 Specialized Programs & Accreditations